qtivijay/LSP/example_programs.md

-## what is the output of the program
+## what is the X value printed in the output ..?

 ```